blinds52/odata/trunk/minutes/odata-meeting-25_on-20130214-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-212
-: "Define request body format for Actions in Atom and JSON format specifications" [components: JSON Format, ATOM Format, Protocol] is **Proposed** with no objections.
+: "Define request body format for Actions in Atom and JSON format specifications" [components: JSON Format, ATOM Format, Protocol] is **Resolved** with no objections.

 ####5.2.2.2 [ODATA-221](https://tools.oasis-open.org/issues/browse/ODATA-221)